jensen-harvey/DS4002-project2/README.md

 ### Folder Descriptions

 **DATA/**
-Contains the raw dataset used throughout the project.
+Contains the raw dataset used throughout the project, along with a data appendix.
 - `Tech_layoffs.csv` — Original tech layoff dataset with company, industry, geography, date, layoff count, and percentage of workforce laid off.
 This file is **never manually modified**.

 **SCRIPTS/**